nswaswaJim/lutembe/_sub/week17.md

 ...but good progress on Jekyl and making simple place for blog on github.
 A start!

 Almost to Europe.
 Fucking tired.
 Looking forward to sun and moving about.

+bllog template almost done.
+Week will tie into it like this with dillinger or retext from home, dillinger from office, vscode/direct github if needed.